-Even if Agile approaches favor collocated teams, distributed Scrum teams are more common that what we might think.
+Even if Agile approaches favor collocated teams, distributed Scrum teams with remote work are more common that what you might think.
 Many Agile software development teams are based on a virtual organization.
-This article presents some free online tools that can be used to facilitate retrospectives for distributed Scrum teams.
+This article presents some free online retrospective tools that can be used to facilitate retrospectives for distributed and remote Scrum teams.

 July 19 2016: added Fun Retro

 RetroTeam is an online retrospective tool that lets you seamlessly run Scrum retrospectives with small to large Agile teams.
 It offers both free and paid plans.
 You can choose between a variety of retrospective formats.
 Depending on what works well for your team, you can choose a from Start, Stop Continue, 4L, Went Well, Improve Action or even a custom format.
 While you conduct a retrospective, you can view how many participants you have by clicking on the user Icon.
 If you have a private board, you can choose to remove a user from a board or invite the user again.
 Invite participants by sending out an invitation by email or by dropping a link for your team to join.
 Continuous improvement is not complete without a follow up on action Items.
 This is why RetroTeam allows you to export your board to a PDF format.
 This summary is a simple, informative record of a team’s progress, that you can save for your own tracking or forward to other stakeholders.

 Registration is not required.